 - MGCC’s Business Office offers the option of setting up a payment plan.

 For parents of dependent students.
-Parents must be signed in with their own Federal Student Aid PIN.
-Click on the green Sign In button.
+Parents must log in with their FSA ID and Password.
+Click the Log In To Start button.

 Students choose to take out private loans when: